 So, what is your home worth with the builder stock lights fixtures, monotone paint colour throughout, zero landscaping nor even a patio stone and not to mention the mismatched colour appliances?
 I'll have to say $725,000.
 But with those things addressed, plus some lifestyle thrown in, and perhaps some unique design appeal, then I would have to say that we're looking at $750,000 - EASY.

-If you have the time and little bit more money to invest, then with some reasonable contractors you can trust to do a good job, and/or call in a couple favours from your Uncle Earl for a day's work to hang some updated light fixtures and install some new switches, then I could easily push that price up yet again.
+If you have the time and a little bit more money to invest, then with some reasonable contractors you can trust to do a good job, and/or call in a couple favours from your Uncle Earl for a day's work to hang some updated light fixtures and install some new switches, then I could easily push that price up yet again.
 Maybe we consider adding some really cool smart home features...
 It really just depends on the house and location.

-People pay top dollar for an apparent and attractive lifestyle, and even more for dream well executed.
-But make work projects don't get top dollar, they more tend to attract handy folks and investors looking to make top dollar for their own work that they intend to put into it.
+People pay top dollar for an apparent and attractive lifestyle, and even more for a dream well executed.
+But make work projects don't get top dollar, they tend to attract handy folks and investors looking to make top dollar for their own work that they intend to put into it.
 Thus, I know it makes more sense to give you an idea off the outset into your best plays in this market.
-Granted, I do this type of thing so much, I should be able to give you a spot estimate of cost of an executed vision within a 20% range when we meet.
+Granted, I do this type of thing so often, I should be able to give you a spot estimate of cost of an executed vision within a 20% range when we meet.

 In summary, I will more often than not, give you at least two numbers – an AS IS price, and at least one number of what it could be worth, if maximizing your returns is the biggest concern.*